Working around Bias

 Bias is a tendency, inclination, or prejudice toward or against something or someone.

-• Implicit or unconscious bias: Implicit bias includes attitudes and beliefs (positive or negative) about other people, ideas, issues, or institutions that affect our opinions and behavior but occur outside of our conscious awareness and control.
+- Implicit or unconscious bias: Implicit bias includes attitudes and beliefs (either positive or negative) about other people, ideas, issues, or institutions that affect our opinions and behavior but occur outside of our conscious awareness and control.
 Everyone has implicit biases that they have developed over a lifetime; even people who try to remain impartial, like judges and journalists, are affected by these biases.
-However, people can work to identify harmful implicit biases and then work to change these biases.
+However, people can work to identify harmful implicit biases and then work to change their attitudes and beliefs.

-• Explicit bias: Explicit bias refers to attitudes and beliefs (positive or negative) that we consciously or deliberately hold and express about a person or group.
+- Explicit bias: Explicit bias refers to attitudes and beliefs (either positive or negative) that we consciously or deliberately hold and express about a person or group.

-Cognitive biases are often framed as recognizable patterns of deviation from logical thought, or common errors in judgment.
+Cognitive biases are often framed as common errors in judgment or recognizable patterns of deviation from logical thought.
 There are several cognitive biases that you should be on the alert for, including:

-• Confirmation bias: Confirmation bias, or the selective collection of evidence, is our subconscious tendency to seek and interpret information and other evidence in ways that affirm our existing beliefs, ideas, expectations, and/or hypotheses.
+- Confirmation bias: Confirmation bias is the selective collection of evidence, or our subconscious tendency to seek and interpret information or evidence in ways that affirm our existing beliefs, ideas, expectations, and assumptions.
 Confirmation bias is both affected by and feeds our implicit biases.
 It can be most entrenched around beliefs and ideas that we are strongly attached to or that provoke a strong emotional response.

 Source: "Confirmation and Other Biases."
 Facing History and Ourselves.